 Click the link below to begin your registration.
 Once received, our Sculling Coordinator will email you to schedule lessons and arrange for payment.

 - Active club membership.
 If you’re not a current member, you can register here: Register for DMRC membership

 - Each candidate must have at least one prior year of experience as a sweep rower

 - Each candidate must have taken a coxing theory clinic by the end of the sculling instruction.
 If you want to learn to scull this year and haven’t taken this clinic, here’s your chance, contact our coxing coordinator

 - Approval of the Sculling Director

-Scullers who sit in bow seat of a quad are the navigators and must know how to steer the boat.
-Quad bow scullers in our club are required to be certified.
-Please contact our Sculling Director if you are interested in obtaining this certification: firstname.lastname@example.org
+Scullers who sit in the bow seat of a double or quad are the navigators and must know how to steer the boat.
+They are responsible for the safety of others and require an higher level of experience and knowledge.
+In our club, these rowers are required to be certified for bow seat in doubles and quads.
+Please contact our Sculling Coordinator if you are interested in obtaining this certification: email@example.com

 To see what sculling equipment is available for your level of sculling, please see our Equipment Policy.